quat1024/apathy/docs/2.x/readme.md

 ## `MOBS.md`

 Documents the config options in `config/apathy-mobs.toml` or `config/apathy/mobs.cfg`.
-This file configures the main "is X allowed to attack Y" rule.
+This file configures the main "is mob X allowed to attack player Y" rule.

 ## `GENERAL.md`